 Shops: typically 10:00 to 21:00 Restaurants: typically 11:00 to 23:00

-Opened in 2013, Grand Front Osaka is a newly developed district north of Osaka Station.
-Consisting of multiple, connected high rise buildings, the complex offer a wide variety of shops and restaurants, as well as offices, residential space, small parks and the Intercontinental Hotel Osaka.
+Opened in 2013 in a redeveloped district north of Osaka Station, Grand Front Osaka consists of multiple, connected high rise buildings and offers a wide variety of shops and restaurants, as well as offices, residential space, small parks and the Intercontinental Hotel Osaka.
 It is the first part of the Umekita redevelopment plan that will eventually see the entire former rail yard north of Osaka Station change into a modern city district.

 Northwest of Osaka Station is Shin Umeda City, a building complex centering around the Umeda Sky Building, a spectacular 173 meter tall skyscraper opened in 1993 with an open-air observation deck on its roof.
 The skyscraper next to the Umeda Sky Building houses the Westin Osaka hotel.